Solar Neighbors

 The price of being poor in Detroit is this:

-Households with lower income spend three times more for utilities than those with higher income levels.
+• Low-income households spend three times more for utilities than those with higher income levels.

+As a frontline organization committed to creating sustainable communities NEWCC’s Solar Neighbors is spearheading an effort to transition homes in three neighborhoods to renewable energy.
+Our work will create pathways to resiliency through improved climate preparedness, increased energy security, renewed infrastructure, and heightened economic prosperity.
 Solar Neighbors brings friends and neighbors together to take advantage of significant savings on solar for their homes.
 Residents of North End Woodward, Hamtramck, Highland Park and surrounding communities have the opportunity to learn about solar, get their questions answered by a trusted and vetted installer, and gain access to solar incentive programs.

-The goal: 1000 households of low-income families equipped with solar solutions by 2024.
+The goal: 1000 households of low-income families equipped with solar solutions by 2025.

 Charging Stations